School of Nursing

 491 Improving Nursing Practice: Application of Concepts, Theories, and Research (3).
 Majors only.
 This course emphasizes analysis of clinical problems that affect the nursing care of selected populations.
 Students also apply the nursing process, therapeutic communication skills, and teaching-learning principles in clinical situations.

 492 Conceptual Bases of Professional Nursing Practice (3).
 Majors only.
-Selected concepts, theories, and models are explored as a basis for making judgments and decisions in nursing practice.
-Emphasis is on helping students expand and refine the body of knowledge upon which they base practice decisions.
-Critical thinking skills are developed as an essential component of professional practice.
+Selected concepts, theories, and models are synthesized, appraised, and applied as a basis for making judgments and decisions in nursing practice.

 494 Community Health Nursing for the Public's Health (36).
 Majors only.
 Prepares R.N. students for population-focused practice in community health nursing.
 Analyses and applications of selected theories; health promotion/protection and disease prevention strategies are emphasized.